Harri Webb: Early life

-Harri Webb was born on 7 September 1920 in Swansea, at 45 Tŷ Coch Road in Sketty, but before he was two the family moved to Catherine Street, nearer the city centre.
+Harri Webb was born in Swansea on the 7th of September 1920, at 45 Tŷ Coch Road in Sketty, but before he was two years old, his family moved to Catherine Street, nearer the city centre.

-University

-Webb grew up in a working class environment.
-In 1938 he won a Local Education Authority scholarship, and went to the University of Oxford to study languages, specialising in French, Spanish and Portuguese – a period of his life to which he made virtually no reference in his writings.
-While he was at university his studies were affected by the death of his mother; he graduated with a third class degree in 1941.
+Webb grew up in a working-class environment in the docklands of Swansea.
+He attended Oxford Street and Glanmôr Secondary Boys' School, where he was said to be an exceptional pupil.
+In 1938, he was the first from his school to win a local education authority scholarship, and went to the Magdalen College of the University of Oxford to study languages, specialising in French, Spanish and Portuguese – a period of his life to which he made virtually no reference in his writings.
+While he was at university, his studies were negatively affected by the death of his mother; he graduated with a third-class degree in 1941.

 World War II

-At the outbreak of World War II, Webb immediately volunteered for the Royal Navy, and served as an interpreter which included work with the Free French in the Mediterranean region, with periods in Algeria and Palestine, and with action in the north Atlantic.
-He was demobilised in Scotland in 1946.
+After the outbreak of World War II, Webb volunteered to serve in the Royal Navy and applied his language skills as an interpreter.
+This included work with the Free French in the Mediterranean, with periods in Algeria, Palestine and Libya during the Battle of the Mediterranean.
+In 1942, Webb was onboard the HMS Tetcott, the final ship to escape Tobruk before the city fell to the advancing Afrika Korps.
+In later life, he recounted his terrifying experience of being dive-bombed at sea during the escape.
+In addition, he saw action in the North Atlantic during the Battle of the Atlantic.

+Following the conclusion of the war, Webb was demobilised in Scotland in 1946.
+It was during his shore leave in the country that he became familiar with the work of Hugh MacDiarmid, a controversial Scottish nationalist and Marxist poet.
+Webb had displayed little interest in politics up to this stage in his life; however, MacDiarmid's work proved to be the catalyst for his own burgeoning Welsh republicanism.

 Return to Wales

-Following his return to Wales in 1947 his life was outwardly uneventful.
-For some eight years he worked in temporary jobs, including working for the journalist Keidrych Rhys in Carmarthen, and a brief period in Cheltenham.
+Following his return to Wales in 1947, his life was outwardly uneventful.
+For some eight years he worked in temporary jobs, including working for the journalist Keidrych Rhys in Carmarthen, and a brief period as a librarian in Cheltenham.